 After using the MFJ-1025 Noise Canceling box for a few years, I noticed that I really did not use it in the array application.
 Mainly because it is not well-equipped for the job.
 It is difficult or impossible to find the right settings for the phase difference and gain ratio.

-Phaser is a much better name for it when using it in the array application.
+Phaser is a better name for it when using it in an array application.

 (gain and phase control must be also independent)

 · easy to build and no expensive components

 ** phase and gain control spreading is essential for obtaining deep nulls.
 Just like bandspreading is for accurate frequency control.

 The MFJ-1025, but also the ANC4, uses a well known phasing network to control the phase from one of the antennas.
 The phase shift is controlled by a variable resistor.